 A dragging story is not what we want as authors, so let’s look at how to fix this.

 A good story contains key plot events.
-To create a story readers love, these events must happen at the right time — including the midpoint.
+To create a story readers love, these events must happen at the right time — including the middle.

-The midpoint of your novel happens at around 50% of your story’s total word count.
+The middle of your novel happens at around 50% of your story’s total word count.
 It’s also about halfway through the second act.
 So that was a little obvious…but had to be said.

-The events following your midpoint will lead the reader to plot point 2 (at the end of Act II), and then on to the climax.
+The events following your middle will lead the reader to plot point 2 (at the end of Act II), and then on to the climax.

 Key Scenes In The Story Arc